ramereth/presentation-openstack-vs-ganeti/source/index.rst

     * Scales well for small/medium organization needs
     * Highly customizable backend
     * Built-in redundancy
+    * Upgrades are easy and quick
     * It just works!

   .. revealjs:: Ganeti Cons

-    * No GUI frontend by default (third party projects do have some)
+    * No GUI frontend by default (third party projects exist)
     * API isn't very cloud compatible
     * API not intended to be open to general users of the platform
     * Management becomes slower the larger the cluster gets (although, its improving)
+    * Deploying VMs can be slower than compared to OpenStack
+    * VM image support is lacking but helped with ganeti-instance-image
+    * Doesn't scale as well as OpenStack

   .. revealjs:: Ganeti + Synnefo = OpenStack-ish